Best Smart Thermostats Without C Wire (2026 Guide)

 check thermostat compatibility

 🏅 4.
-Honeywell Home T9 Smart Thermostat
+Honeywell Thermostats Home T9 Smart

 Best for: Users who want reliable performance from a trusted HVAC brand with flexible installation options and room sensor capabilities.